 In Liberia, rice is the staple.
 Other favorite foods include plantains, fufu, and dumboy.
 The latter are paste balls made out of various root vegetables and have the consistency of tapioca.
 The typical meal is a sauce called “soup” or “gravy” poured over rice.
-They can be thick, spicy stews of vegetables with meat and/or fish, or more of a broth with meat and vegetables.
+These can be thick, spicy stews of vegetables with meat and/or fish, or more of a broth with meat and vegetables.
 Meat is not trimmed the way Americans are accustomed, so there are frequently bones or cartilage.
-The variety may be beef (“cow meat”), chicken, or “country meat” (which is usually game).
+The variety may be beef (“cow meat”), chicken, or “bush meat” (which is usually game).
 Fish may be fresh, dried or smoked.
-If meat or fish is not available, peanuts are always a good source of protein.
+If meat or fish are not available, peanuts are always a good source of protein.
 There are not a lot of vegetarians in Liberia, so most cooked dishes will have meat in them.
 Strict vegetarians and vegans will be challenged.
 Pineapples, bananas papaya, coconuts, and mangoes are grown locally.
 It can be challenging to eat a well-balanced meal during some seasons and the variety of foods may be limited.
-Most types of food are available in large grocery stores in the capitol: Western-style foods will be rare additions to a Volunteer’s diet.
+Most types of food are available in large grocery stores in the capitol but are quite expensive: Western-style foods will be rare additions to a Volunteer’s diet.

 Transportation is a challenge in Liberia.
 Most roads are not paved, so travel is slow, and some roads become impassible during the rainy season.
 Volunteers will most often travel around the country in shared-ride “bush taxis,” which are most often Nissan Sunny sedans packed with six passengers.
-Taxi vans and buses are also occasional options.
 As most of these vehicles are old and beaten by rough conditions, breakdowns are very common.
-When coming to Monrovia, Volunteers should try to travel in pairs.
+Some Volunteers will be in sites where cars are not an option.
+In these cases, the Volunteers are authorized to ride a limited distance as a passenger on a motorcycle taxi wearing their Peace Corps-issued helmets.
 Volunteers transiting around the capital will most often use shared-ride style taxis during the day.
 If Volunteers wish to purchase a bicycle, helmets will be provided and Volunteers will be instructed on the bicycle safety policy.

 In Liberian villages and towns, personal relationships are forged more by time spent with each other than by doing any particular activities.
 Friends, neighbors, and street sellers will invite you to sit with them as you walk by, and spending a few minutes with people goes a long way toward earning trust and respect.
 Ignoring people or not greeting them with a handshake is considered rude.
 In Liberian society, people keep their friendships with members of the same sex; it is strange to have close friendships with members of the opposite sex.
-Male Volunteers will likely spend time with their male friends at street kiosks, local football games, or video.
+Male Volunteers will likely spend time with their male friends at street kiosks, local football games, or video centers.
 Female Volunteers will likely spend time with female friends in their homes or at the market.
 Religious functions, having a drink at a restaurant or bar, or going to night clubs are also common Liberian social activities.
-As most Volunteers are assigned to sites in pairs, most Volunteers interact regularly with other Americans.
-All that said, Peace Corps/Liberia hopes to model non-traditional gender roles for both men and women, and staff can provide guidance on how this can be done without jeopardizing safety or treading upon local customs and morays.
+Peace Corps/Liberia hopes to model non-traditional gender roles for both men and women, and staff can provide guidance on how this can be done without jeopardizing safety or treading upon local customs and morays.

 Professionalism, Dress, and Behavior